qiang-group/EMinfs/README.md

-# EMinfs: Gamma Frailty Proportional Hazards Model for Current Status Data
+# EMinfs: Gamma frailty proportional hazards model for Regression analysis of current status data subject to informative censoring

 This repository provides the R implementation for the manuscript
-**"Regression Analysis of Current Status Data Under Informative Censoring"**
+**"Gamma frailty proportional hazards model for Regression analysis of current status data subject to informative censoring"**
 by *Qiang Zheng, Lianming Wang, Xiaoyan Lin, and Dengdeng Yu*.

 ---